butler-consulting/google-font-manager/readme.txt

 As this plugin was developed for internal training purposes to teach new programmers how to write plugins "our way", we have full documentation available.
 Although a languages folder exists in the plugin (google-font-manager/lang) no translations have been added to this version.
 As a training tool, we will also be utilizing it for producing an instructional video on how to add translations to your WordPress plugins.
 Once that tutorial is complete, we will update the plugin with some added translations.

-Finally, and along the same lines, some of the "responsivness" in the UI may seem lacking in the initial release.
+Finally, and along the same lines, some of the "responsiveness" in the UI may seem lacking in the initial release.
 This is for the same reason.
 We'll be adding a tutorial on "How to Add Responsive Conditionals to your Plugins" and will update the plugin when that is complete.
 In the meantime, have fun with it and let us know what you think!

 == Screenshots ==